 Proxy voting was introduced on 29 January 2019 as a twelve-month trial to enable MPs to cast a vote on behalf of another MP who was absent as a new parent.
-In January 2020, the House of Commons agreed to extend the trial period for six months.
+This trial period was extended on two occasions in 2020.

 In response to the coronavirus pandemic, the House of Commons also agreed to extend the proxy voting scheme on 10 June 2020 to include MPs who are unable to attend Westminster for medical of public health reasons related to the pandemic.

 On 3 November 2020, the House further extended proxy voting to any MP that doesn't wish to vote in person for medical or public health reasons realting to the pandemic.
 These temporary arrangements are in place until 30 March 2021.